 In geriatrics, chronic kidney disease and cardiovascular disease are common, closely related comorbidities, as one increases the risk for the other.
 For example, in the first year of dialysis the risk for a cardiovascular event increases 50% in patients with renal failure.
 Cardiovascular disease is still the major cause of death in the U.S., and the number of people with chronic kidney disease is rising dramatically.

-We use mouse models to study the complex genetics of both cardiovascular and renal diseases to identify the risk factors and learn how we can reduce them.
+We use mouse models to study the complex genetics of renal diseases to identify the risk factors and learn how we can reduce them.
 We do this through several different approaches, using both the natural genetic variation between the different inbred strains (linkage analysis and genome-wide association studies) and by inducing mutations both randomly (ENU-mutagenesis) and specifically (gene knockout).
 Once candidate genes are identified, we closely collaborate with the Mount Desert Island Biological Laboratory to further study candidate genes in zebrafish and C. elegans (http://www.mdibl.org/faculty/Ron_Korstanje/368/).
 With this multi-species strategy, we are streamlining the process of narrowing candidate gene lists and focusing our powerful mouse genetic resources on only the most likely candidate genes.
 This strategy will speed mammalian gene identification and the development of clinical treatments, and it will also serve as a template for identification of genes related to other diseases.

 Genes that are involved in aging related kidney disease

 Genetic mapping in aging populations